Home Free (2015 TV series)

-Home Free was an American television reality competition series that premiered on the Fox network on July 22, 2015.
+Home Free is an American reality competition television series that premiered on the Fox network on July 22, 2015.
 It featured couples competing to win a dream home.
-The series is hosted by Mike Holmes and Co hosted by His Son Mike Holmes Jr. The first season has 8 episodes.
-On March 21, 2016 it was announced that the series would return for a second season on Thursday, June 16 with a new twist and new co-host Tim Tebow.
+The series is hosted by Mike Holmes and cohosted by his son, Mike Holmes Jr. The first season has eight episodes.
+On March 21, 2016, it was announced that the series would return for a second season on Thursday, June 16 with a new twist and new co-host Tim Tebow.

-Home Free did not return for 2017-2018 TV season, leaving it cancelled after two seasons.
+Home Free did not return for the 2017–2018 TV season, leaving it cancelled after two seasons.